Eugene Mussolini

 Eugene Mussolini (born December 24, 1977) is a Rwandan politician.
 Since 2019, Mussolini has served as a member of the Chamber of Deputies, holding the parliamentary seat reserved for people with disabilities.

 Early life and education

 According to Mussolini's profile on the official website of the Chamber of Deputies, he was born on December 24, 1977.
 He received a Master of Business Administration degree from the Kigali Independent University.

 Early career

-A survivor of the Rwandan genocide, Mussolini criticized the France's role in the Rwandan genocide.
+A survivor of the Rwandan genocide, Mussolini criticized France's role in the Rwandan genocide.
 Prior to his election, Mussolini served on the Gasabo District council.

 Mussolini, who is physically impaired, previously worked at the National Council of People with Disability.
 He formerly worked at the Association of Landmine Survivors and Amputees of Rwanda (ALSAR), which advocates. for the ratification of the Convention on Cluster Munitions.

 Parliamentary career

 In the 2018 Rwandan parliamentary election, he was elected as the disabled representative in the Chamber of Deputies.
 Mussolini defeated outgoing MP Rusiha Gaston by a margin of 75.5% to 14.5% of the vote.